 Please, let’s all band together and do the right thing.
 Most of us would be considered guests as we enjoy the OBX beaches; let’s abide by the law and treat our hosts with the respect they deserve.
 Irresponsibility and a total disregard for the law can easily lead to further/additional restrictions (or complete banishment).

-The information below can be used as initial points-of-contact for further information.
+The information below can be used as initial, up to the minute points-of-contact for further information.
 It is important to remember that applicable laws/regulations can be dictated at a City, County, State Park, or National Park level; depending on the location and possibly by the time of year.
 These contacts may give direction to another law enforcement agency, depending upon jurisdiction.
 This classic phrase applies; "ignorance is no excuse".

 Currituck County Sheriff's Department, 252-232-2216 (Carova Beach, Corolla)